 More occasional Workshops and Masterclasses are also scheduled throughout the year.

-The building is enabled with WIFI that can be accessed by students and visitors.
+We also have large movable sneeze-guard screens available and hand sanitiser provided throughout the building; a remnant of the covid pandemic.
+The building is enabled with free WIFI that can be accessed by students and visitors.

 A Centre for Excellence

 Acknowledged experts come on a regular basis from all over the British Isles to give one-to-one coaching and advice on technique and performance – and to provide occasional workshops and master-classes.

 A Scottish Charity

 Through fundraising, generous donations and occasional local authority grants NESMS is able not only to subsidize student lesson fees, but also to offer competitive scholarships and hardship funding.

 At NESMS we believe that small is beautiful – that what matters is the quality of the teaching and the friendliness of the staff, not the size of the building.
 But we do have excellent, well-equipped studios and a fine music library.

 Open to All